Prema Yin

 Prema Yin Ranee A/P Kali Kavandan (born 3 October 1986), known by her stage name Prema Yin, is a Malaysian singer musician and former contestant of Who Will Win Malaysia Topstar, where she first became widely known to the public.

 Biography

 Prema Yin was born 3 October 1986 in Seremban, Negri Sembilan, Malaysia as the youngest of five children.
 Two of her older brothers (Keevan Raj and Logan Raj) are retired Malaysia national field hockey team players who participated in the Sydney Olympics in 2000.
-Sunder Raj is working in Canada for a gaming a design company while the youngest of the boys, Mano Raj, who was also on the verge of joining the National Hockey Squad finished his IT degree.

 Prema Yin started singing at the age of three and was entertaining crowds on private functions.
 At the age of 14, she started writing her own material.
 Being proficient on piano and guitar, she wrote countless pieces and kept them for herself.

 Who Will Win Malaysia Topstar

 In 2004, she joined the nationwide singing competition Who Will Win Malaysia's Topstar and emerged as the winner.
 Besides winning the cash price, she also received a recording contract with Syncrosound studios.